EwanColquhoun/wawaswoods/README.md

 * As a user I want to be able to navigate through the whole site smoothly.
 * As a user I want to understand the purpose of the site upon loading it.
 * As a user I want to easily be able to contact Wawas Woods for more information.
+* As a user I want to see existing pieces of Wawas Woods' work.
+* As a user I want to know more about Wawas Woods.
+* As a user I want to know how other peoples' experiences with Wawas Woods has been.
+* As a user I want to connect with Wawas Woods on social media.
+* As a user I want to know the process of converting some wood into a finished project.

 [Back to top](<#contents>)